Airbus delivered 50 jets in May, Lufthansa rejigs A350 orders

 But Airbus data released on Monday showed that the German airline had also simultaneously cancelled three previous A350 orders, resulting in a net addition of two A350 jets.
 An Airbus spokesman confirmed the mixture of cancellations and orders.

-The order reshuffle was part of a fleet restructuring that also saw Lufthansa buy five more competing Boeing BA.N 787-9 jets that had been left without buyers after they were manufactured.
+The order reshuffle was part of a fleet restructuring that also saw Lufthansa buy five more competing Boeing BA.N 787-9 jets left without buyers after they were manufactured.

 Boeing has been wrestling with 787 production difficulties, while both planemakers face a slump in demand for wide-bodied long-haul jets exacerbated by the coronavirus pandemic.